kurrik/roomanna/blog.roomanna.com/src/posts/018-loading-twitter-widgets-in-chrome-extension/body.md

    object-src 'self'",
 </pre>

+You may need to amend this if you include resources from elsewhere on the web.

 I'll note that this technique will be generally applicable for any third-party Javascript libraries which use protocol-relative URLs.